1800016040anov/Data-Engineer/README.md

 additional notes:
 - i call  all csv file on the data folder
-- data profiling is is a folder to store the result of analysis using pandas profiling
+- data profiling is a folder to store the result of analysis using pandas profiling
 - for sql output here i attach a file because the size problem,
 - use .py in script for more refined used